Francis

 diagrammatic view of apparatus employed in carrying out the

-process, Figure 2 is a diagrammatic view in sectional elevation
+process, Figure 2 is a diagrammatic view in sectional

 In carrying out the invention according to one mode the

-pressure cracking distillates usually containing fractions
+high pressure cracking distillates usually containing

-kerosene only, hereinafter termed stock.
+gasoline and kerosene only, hereinafter termed stock.

 Stock from a tank 1 is introduced into all agitator 2 with an